-Unless sections of this Part specifically exclude subrecipients from coverage, the provisions of this Part will be applied to subrecipients performing work under awards if such subrecipients are institutions of higher education, hospitals, other non-profit, or commercial organizations.
+Unless sections of this part specifically exclude subrecipients from coverage, the provisions of this part will be applied to subrecipients performing work under awards if such subrecipients are institutions of higher education, hospitals, other non-profit, or commercial organizations.
+State and local government subrecipients are subject to the provisions of 20 CFR Part 437, "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments."

-Subpart B-Pre-award Requirements
+Subpart B-Pre-Award Requirements